 Time of year, terrain and availability of huts all impact on your selection but on a two day-one night summer mtb trip you should easily be able to stash all your food, clothing and emergency kit into the Ortlieb Seat Pack/Handlebar Bag combo.
 You may choose to supplement those with a small daypack to carry a water bladder, lunch, snacks and evening meal.
 Check out the Weight Watcher’s Equipment Guide for more.

-- The Ortlieb Seat Pack and Revelate Terrapin dry bags have an air valve to let you to roll them tightly closed.
+The Revelate Terrapin under-seat bags has an air valve to let you to roll it tightly closed.

 The Revelate Sweetroll and Saltyroll allow access from either end.
 In the ideal world you separate your gear so that at least one bag (normally the 'handlebar') remains packed all day.
 Leave ride food and clothing at the top of the other bag, or in your daypack.

 I’ve just used my revelation terrapin 14L on a 3 day solo mission, and it has provided invaluable storage space.
 I put my clothes, stove and sleeping bag in the compression sack with ease, and I’ve not felt any wobbling or bouncing.
 Solid build and very ergonomic design.